leafney/alpine-spiderenv-py2/README.md

 ```

 The directory path of the configuration file in `*.conf` is the absolute path set for the program directory `/app` in the container.
 It is recommended to use an absolute path such as `directory=/app/spider/hello`.
 You can also use relative paths such as `directory=spider/hello`.

+In addition, in order to prevent the problem caused by the permission denied of the program executing, the default implementation of the user is set to `root`.

 ***